Why rise of Khalistan separatism should worry India more

 The letter further said Referendum 2020 banners and Khalistan flags with the life-size portrait of Jarnail Singh Bhindranwale have been placed throughout the Nankana Sahib complex.

 "SJF will initiate the registration of votes of Referendum 2020 during the next years scheduled 550th birth celebrations at Kartarpur Sahib.
-A permanent office of the SJF will be established in Lahore to coordinate the registration of Referendum votes.
+A permanent office of the SJF will be established in Lahore to coordinate the registration of Referendum votes."

 The worry for the agencies is that the ISI would try and propagate among the pilgrims the need for a pro-Khalistan movement.